kwongit/boba-buzz/README.md

 ## Features

-### Businesses
+### Boba shops

-1. Users should be able to view all businesses.
+1. Users should be able to view all boba shops.
-1. Users should be able to add their own business.
+1. Users should be able to add their own boba shop.
-1. Users should be able to update their business information.
+1. Users should be able to update their boba shop information.
-1. Users should be able to delete their business.
+1. Users should be able to delete their boba shop.

-### Reviews
+### Buzzes

-1. Users should be able to view all reviews on a business.
+1. Users should be able to view all buzzes on a boba shop.
-1. Users should be able to add a review to a business
+1. Users should be able to add a buzz to a boba shop
-1. Users should be able to update their review on a business.
+1. Users should be able to update their buzz on a boba shop.
-1. Users should be able to delete their review from a business.
+1. Users should be able to delete their buzz from a boba shop.

 ### Menu Items (Coming soon...)

-1. Users should be able to view all menu items for a business.
+1. Users should be able to view all menu items for a boba shop.
-1. Users should be able to add menu items to their business.
+1. Users should be able to add menu items to their boba shop.
-1. Users should be able to update menu items on their business.
+1. Users should be able to update menu items on their boba shop.
-1. Users should be able to delete menu items from their business.
+1. Users should be able to delete menu items from their boba shop.

 ## Getting started